Have questions about the Brazos Student Loan? We've answered some of the most common questions below!

 When does interest capitalize?

-Interest that accrues and remains unpaid will be added to the principal balance of the loan (capitalized) at the end of the Interim Period, as well as at the end of any periods of forbearance or deferment.
-For the Deferred Repayment option and the Interest Only Repayment option, the Interim Period ends six months after you cease to be enrolled at least half time or you graduate (not to exceed 60 months).
+Interest that accrues and remains unpaid will be added to the principal balance of the loan (capitalized) at the end of the Interim Period or grace period, as well as at the end of any periods of forbearance or deferment.
+For the Deferred Repayment option and the Interest Only Repayment option, the Interim Period ends six months after you cease to be enrolled at least half time or you graduate (not to exceed fifty-four (54) months).
 For the Immediate Repayment option, the Interim Period ends once the loan is fully disbursed.

 Can I pay interest on the loan before the loan is fully disbursed?